-Jennifer Lopez and Alex Rodriguez’s Relationship Is New, Not Serious
+Jennifer Lopez And Alex Rodriguez’s Relationship Is New, Not Serious

 As fans of Jennifer Lopez knows, the singer (and actress) has a pretty extensive dating history which includes being married to Cris Judd, Ojani Noa, and Marc Anthony.
 While Lopez and Anthony did part ways amicably back in 2011, they are the parents of 9-year-old twins named Emme and Max.

-PEOPLE notes one of the reasons Alex and Jennifer make such an ideal celebrity couple is the fact that they are both parents.
+PEOPLE notes that one of the reasons Alex and Jennifer make such an ideal celebrity couple is the fact that they are both parents.
 Just like Lopez, Rodriguez also has two children.
 He has a 12-year-old daughter named Natasha and an 8-year-old daughter named Ella.
 Both of his daughters come from his previous marriage with Cynthia Scurtis.

 They both break and hold records

 Another reason PEOPLE speculates the two will make a great couple is the fact that they both hold records.
-Rodriguez is known for snagging a number of pretty famous firsts during his years as a professional baseball players.
+Rodriguez is known for snagging a number of pretty famous firsts during his years as a professional baseball player.
 To this day, the records he holds includes:

 - Highest number of home runs scored by a play with Hispanic descent (696 home runs)